ronnievormelker/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, it means that writing clean, concise, and easily understandable code is often more valuable than complex solutions.
 Strive to reduce complexity by breaking down problems into simpler parts, reuse and abstract where possible, and remember that code should be maintainable and readable not just by you, but also by others who may inherit or interact with it in the future."

 "In essence, a great programmer is not someone who knows every language trick or algorithm, but one who can create elegant solutions using the most straightforward means available."

+# 2024-01-05
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+This applies to coding as it reminds us that clear, concise, and easily maintainable code often demonstrates a higher level of craftsmanship than complex and convoluted solutions.
+Strive for elegance in your work by breaking down problems into simpler components, avoiding unnecessary complexity, and writing code that's readable and understandable not just by machines, but also by fellow human beings."

+In essence, today's programming wisdom advocates for minimalism and clarity, which are fundamental to creating robust, scalable, and sustainable software systems.